 We like to assume that grades motivate students.
 But as Stanford researcher, Carol Dweck, addressed in Mindset, motivation is tied to an “internal locus of control,” a belief that your efforts matter.

 When students struggle year after year, many feel that their efforts don’t make a difference.
-And when students are significantly below grade level, it’s nearly impossible for them to earn high grades.
+And when students start the year significantly below grade level, it’s nearly impossible for them to earn high grades.

 Personalized learning is one way to empower struggling learners.
 This approach lets students work at their own level and have a voice in setting goals.
-Grading students on work that’s on their level (as opposed to grade level) may not be as accurate, but it does increase motivation.
+Grading students on work that is on their level (as opposed to grade level) may not be as accurate, but it certainly increases motivation.

 2. Advanced Students Get Complacent